/specs API · stack · security · numbers

 The dry version.

-Everything you'd want to read before running Jenni in production: every public endpoint and what it returns, the upload pipeline and why each step is there, the tech stack, the sizing, what she deliberately doesn't do, and where she fits next to GitHub Releases, WordPress.org, and a plain S3 bucket.
+Everything you'd want to read before running Jenni in production: every endpoint and what it returns (the public ones, the Ed25519 signing & trust-list endpoints, and the authenticated author API), the upload pipeline and why each step is there, the tech stack, the sizing, what she deliberately doesn't do, and where she fits next to GitHub Releases, WordPress.org, and a plain S3 bucket.
+For the full client-verification protocol see the trust page.

 01 · summary